hotio/jellyfin/README.md

 ## Configuration location

 Your jellyfin configuration inside the container is stored in `/config/app`, to migrate from another container, you'd probably have to move your files from `/config` to `/config/app`.
-The following jellyfin path locations are used.
+The following jellyfin path locations are used by default.

 ```shell
 JELLYFIN_CONFIG_DIR="/config/app"